 Wristbands and Baggage

 When you check in, you’ll receive your tent number.
 Inside your tent, you will find a packet with a wristband and two baggage tags for Padre’s Cycle Inn, each with your tent number.
 If you are sharing a tent, you will find two packets inside the tent - one for each guest.
 Please verify that you have two baggage tags and one wristband, and that the number written on these matches the tent number you were assigned.
-These items are in addition to your event rider band.
-The wristbands in your tent packet signify that you are a Padre's guest.
+These items are in addition to your event wristbands.
+These bands signify that you are a Padre's guest.
 Only Padre's guests are permitted in the Padre’s Zone or to use any of our amenities.
 Please attach your baggage tags to your two bags immediately, using the zip ties included in your packet.
 Please also wear your Padre’s wristband all week.
 Here's a picture of a sample packet and its contents:

 You will have a high-quality Kelty tent with a twin size air mattress (per guest), fully set up for you daily.
 You’ll use the same tent and mattress each day, and your tent number will be on your Padre’s wristband.
 You should have no issues with your tent, but if you do, please find a Padre's crew member.
 Crew members will be easy to spot in their bright yellow Padre's shirts or vests.
 Any crew member should be able to help you resolve any issues.
 Please do not wear cycling cleats inside your tent.
 The cleats will damage the bottom, which will result in you waking up with water on your tent floor if it rains.
 It's best to remove any shoes before entering.
 It will prevent dragging in grass and debris into your home-for-the-week.
 A pair of flip-flops works in camp, as you can easily slip them off and on..
 Please do not eat, drink, or smoke inside the tent.
 Open food inside the tent will attract ants, and you’ll have them in your tent all week.
 We’ve seen issues with food attracting ants on past events, so please be careful.
 Here's a picture of our tent village: